ErikDorstel/buttonTimer/README.md

 * uint8_t gpio - The number of the GPIO port. (no default value)
 * void call - The name of a function to call when the button is released. (no default value)
-* uint8_t active - The value LOW configure the GPIO port to active low. (default value LOW)
+* uint8_t active - The value activeLow configure the GPIO port to active low. (default value activeLow)
-* uint16_t bounce - The time in ms at which level changes are suppressed to prevent bouncing. (default value 50)
+* uint32_t bounce - The time in ms at which level changes are suppressed to prevent bouncing. (default value 50)
-* uint32_t max - The maximum time in ms to wait for button release. false for infinite. (default value false)
+* uint32_t max - The maximum time in ms to wait for button release.
+Set value infinite for infinite. (default value infinite)
-* uint8_t pull - If true the pull up/down resistors get activated. (default value true)
+* bool pull - If true the pull up/down resistors get activated. (default value true)

 The following methods are supported: